jwaliszko/ExpressiveAnnotations/README.md

 * Verify if the HTML code generated by the HTML helpers contains all the `data-val-*` attributes used by EA, with correct names (the same as used in related expressions).
 * Check whether *jquery.validate.js* and *jquery.validate.unobtrusive.js* are not accidentaly loaded twice on the page.
 * Verify if simple `Required` attribute works at client-side - if not, it most likely means your issue is not related to EA script.
 * Set EA into [debug mode](#can-i-increase-web-console-verbosity-for-debug-purposes) and open the browser web console (F12).
 Look for suspicious EA activity (if any) or some other JavaScript exceptions which may abort further client-side execution, forcing immediate post-back to the server.
 The error, if any, should appear just before sending the request.
-Please note if the console log is not preserved, whatever is recorded there will be cleared on page reload as soon as response arrives.
+Please note, if the console log is not preserved, whatever is recorded there will be cleared on page reload as soon as response arrives.
 * Make sure the fields to be validated are not hidden, otherwise [enable validation of hidden fields](#few-fields-seem-to-be-bypassed-during-validation-any-clues).
 * Check whether [attributes](#requiredif-vs-assertthat---where-is-the-difference) are used [properly](#requiredif-attribute-is-not-working-what-is-wrong).
 * Finally, please take a look at other [FAQs](#frequently-asked-questions), or go [beond that](#what-if-my-question-is-not-covered-by-faq-section) if solution is yet to be found.